joelparkerhenderson/startup-superset/doc/amazon_meeting_memo.md

 **Solution**:  Describe how your product solves the problem.
 Be enthusiastic!

-**Spokesperson quotation**: A mativational quotation from a spokesperson in your company.
+**Spokesperson quotation**: A motivational quotation from a spokesperson in your company.

 **How to start** : Describe how easy it is for customers to get started using the service.